 The Baltimore Regional Transportation Board operates its programs and services without regard to race, color, or national origin in accordance with Title VI of the Civil Rights Act of 1964, and other applicable laws.
 For more information, to file a Title VI complaint, or to obtain information in another language, visit www.baltometro.org/non-discrimination or call 410-732-0500; (TTY 800-735-2258).

 Qualified individuals with disabilities or those in need of language assistance can receive appropriate services by submitting a request at least seven days prior to a meeting.
 Call 410-732-0500.

-The U.S. Department of Transportation, (the Federal Highway Administration, and the Federal Transit Administration) and the Maryland Department of Transportation contributed funding towards the preparation of this document.
+The U.S. Department of Transportation, (the Federal Highway Administration, and the Federal Transit Administration) and the Maryland Department of Transportation contributed funding towards the preparation of the Addendum to the FY 2020-2021 Unified Planning Work Program